Men’s Issues

 Some people with epilepsy can have difficulties with self-esteem.
 They can feel self conscious about having epilepsy and worry about having seizures in public.
 Other things that can affect self esteem include a fear of being judged or discriminated against, and the loss of independence.

-The effects of low self esteem can include:
+The effects of low self esteem can include general life dissatisfaction, depression, anxiety, loss of confidence and sexual problems.

-There are ways you can improve your quality of life and self esteem.
-Don’t focus on what you can’t change, look at what you can change.
+A diagnosis of epilepsy can be life-changing in many ways.
+There are ways you can help improve your situation.
+Try not to focus on what you can’t change, look at what you can change.

 It is important to take your medications as prescribed and make some lifestyle changes to improve your chances of good seizure control.

-Try to identify what circumstances can bring on your seizures.
-Common reported triggers are missing medication, stress, lack of sleep or over-tiredness, certain drugs or medications, alcohol, sickness, or you may have your own specific triggers.
+Try to identify what circumstances tend to bring on your seizures.
+Commonly reported triggers include missing medication, stress, lack of sleep or over-tiredness, alcohol, sickness, or you may have your own specific triggers.
 Keep a diary of your seizures and the circumstances in which they happen.
 This can identify patterns and things that may be setting off your seizures.
-When you understand this, it is a good start to avoiding situations that may cause your seizures.
+When you understand this, it is a good start to avoiding situations that may trigger your seizures.

-It’s normal to go through feeling shocked, angry and devastated that you have epilepsy.
-A range of emotions, mood swings, turmoil and confusion are a part of accepting the condition.
+It’s normal to go through a range of emotions when you are diagnosed with epilepsy.
 It can be a difficult condition to predict and know what is going to happen.
 Find someone to talk to, a support group or online community, share it with your partner or close friends or find a professional.
 You can also call us for advice and guidance.

 Exercise and being active is good for your mental and physical health, reduces stress and improves sexual function.
 Keep busy and continue your normal activities (unless your doctor suggests it’s unsafe, or find other activities that you can enjoy).
 Keeping active takes the focus off worrying about your seizures and is good for your overall health.

-Especially if seizures are not under control.
-Think about potential situations around the home, workplace or during activities.
+Especially if your seizures are not under control.
+Think about potential situations around the home, workplace or recreational activities.
 Try to avoid situations that could be catastrophic if a seizure occurs – such as swimming alone, surfing, scuba diving, working at heights or with machinery.
-See our Safety Fact Sheet for more information.
+See our Epilepsy and Risk section for more information.

 Make a list of questions and keep a diary of your seizures.
 These will help you learn more about your epilepsy and what triggers your seizures.
 It also aids the neurologist in deciding appropriate management.